 What are the most popular features of Wrike?

-Wrike excels at macro- and micro-management, providing team leaders with many options for tracking progress, analyzing data, and updating their teams.
-Here are the most popular features of Wrike:
+Wrike provides team leaders with many options for tracking progress, analyzing data, and updating their teams.
+Here are the most popular, advanced project management features of Wrike:

 Interactive Gantt charts